USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 Iteration and Convergence
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 OMEGA finds a solution in each analysis year using an iterative search algorithm.
-As shown in the process flow diagram in :numref:`al_label_overallprocessflow`, the model uses two iterative loops; a Producer<-->Policy loop and a Producer<-->Consumer loop.
+As shown in the process flow diagram in :numref:`al_label_overallprocessflow`, the model uses two iterative loops; a Producer - Policy loop and a Producer - Consumer loop.
 For both loops, convergence criteria must be achieved within a specified tolerance for the simulation to proceed.
 This section describes those loops in more detail, with additional information from the demo example.

-**'Producer <--> Policy' Iteration: Compliance Search**
+**'Producer - Policy' Iteration: Compliance Search**

+The iteration process begins with a search for the vehicle design options and market class shares that minimize producer generalized costs, independent of any feedback from the Consumer Module regarding vehicle demand.
+In this step, individual compliance options are built-up, with each option fully defining the shares of each market class, and the technology package applications on each of the producer’s vehicles.
+From all these compliance options, a pair of points is selected which are closest, above and below, the strategic GHG target (i.e. Mg CO2e.)
+In each successive sub-iteration, the search area becomes narrower while also covering the options with greater resolution.
+Finally, when one of the points in a pair falls below the convergence tolerance for Mg CO2 credits, the closest point is selected as the compliance option for the initial compliance search.

-.. admonition:: Demo example: Compliance search
+.. admonition:: Demo example: Initial Compliance search

+    :numref:`al_label_figure_2025_0_compliance_search` shows the various sub-iterations for the initial compliance search in the demo example for 2025.
+The left figure shows a number of blue points for the 0th sub-iteration.
+The two low cost points nearest to 0 Mg CO2e credits form the basis for the search in the next sub-iteration.
+The right figure show all 15 sub-iterations (0th to 14th), including the points selected in the 0th sub-iteration (blue stars.)
+Note that the sub-iterations shown by the colored gradient scale have progressively lower costs, and more closely focused around 0 Mg CO2e.
+The selected compliance option from the initial search is shown by a single red star.

     .. |fig_al_ic_3_a| image:: _static/al_figures/2025_0_producer_compliance_search.png
         :scale: 50%